Skip to content

 Buy-Sell Agreement

-Another aspect of succession planning is establishing a plan or agreement between business partners, which will be as a blueprint between family members of the deceased, and business partners, and establishes a sale price for the equity (shares) within a business.
-It can also include wording about whether or not you want your shares to be purchased and if certain individuals should not be involved with the company.
+Another key aspect of succession planning is a buy-sell agreement between business partners.
+This agreement serves as a blueprint for family members and business partners, establishing a sale price for equity (shares) in the business.
+It can also specify whether you want your shares purchased and identify individuals who should not participate in the company.

-If you or someone you know has a business or is thinking about establishing a business, it is important to have the appropriate plans in place in the event the unexpected occurs.
-Contact our office to review your current business organization and the best estate plan for your needs.
+If you own a business or are thinking about starting one, it is essential to have the right plans in place for unexpected events.
+Contact our office to review your business structure and determine the best estate plan for your needs.

 Back To Top